The Community-Engaged Research Framework

 Translate knowledge into action.
 Document and share lessons learned about what works and what does not work about the process, and partnership successes, weaknesses, and challenges to further facilitate co-learning.
 Understand how results from the study can improve programs, policies, or services to benefit both the advancement of science and the community.

 Affirm community strengths and assets.
-Conduct activities like community asset mapping and strengths, weaknesses, opportunities, and threats (SWOT) analyses, and practice positive marginality[viii] to understand each team member’s perspectives, knowledge, and expertise.
-Highlight and affirm community strengths.[4]
-Employ multiple methods and forums for community involvement beyond inclusion of community members on the project team (e.g., advisory boards, town halls, listening sessions, public comment).
+Conduct activities like community asset mapping and strengths, weaknesses, opportunities, and threats (SWOT) analyses, and understand each team member’s perspectives, knowledge, and expertise.
+Highlight and affirm community strengths.
+Employ multiple methods and forums for community involvement beyond the community members who are part of the project team (e.g., advisory boards, town halls, listening sessions, public comment).

 Conclusion

-The Community-Engaged Research Framework is a conceptual model that guides community engagement using the following six key principles: (1) Avoidance of harm; (2) Shared Power and Equity in Decision-Making; (3) Transparency and Open Communication; (4) Mutual Accountability and Respect; (5) Accessibility and Demonstrated Value; and (6) Capacity Bridging and Co-learning.
+The Community-Engaged Research Framework is a conceptual model that guides community engagement using the following six key principles: (1) Avoidance of Harm; (2) Shared Power in Decision-Making; (3) Transparency and Open Communication; (4) Mutual Accountability and Respect; (5) Accessibility and Demonstrated Value; and (6) Capacity Bridging and Co-learning.

-Applying these principles and their associated actionable strategies facilitates conduct of inclusive and equitable research and evaluation that centers people’s cultures and community.
+Applying these principles and their associated actionable strategies facilitates research and evaluation that centers lived experience and community.
 Community-engaged research will vary depending on the community, project, client, capacity, and available funding and resources.
 The Community-Engaged Research Framework is a model that teams can tailor as needed to their specific research, needs, context, and communities under inquiry.
-This Equity Brief shares NORC’s Community-Engaged Research Framework.
-A subsequent equity brief will discuss strategies for putting the framework into practice.
+This research brief shares NORC’s Community-Engaged Research Framework.
+A subsequent research brief will discuss strategies for putting the framework into practice.

 Acknowledgements

-This Community-Engaged Research Framework was made possible with funding from NORC’s Diversity, Racial Equity, and Inclusion (DREI) Research Innovation Fund.
+This Community-Engaged Research Framework was made possible with internal NORC funding.
 We thank the following:

 - Work group members: Manal Sidi, Anna Schlissel, Chandria Jones, James Iveniuk, Jocelyn Wilder, and Stefan Vogler for their contributions to framework development.